Mahmoud-ABK/smart-hotel/README.md

 # SmartHotel

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.
+Updated to 18.0
+# if you pull this project
+care to have node 22 atleast and angular cli 18.0 version don't forget the npm install

 ## Development server